What does a Construction Director do?

 How to become a Construction Director?

-- Earn a Relevant Degree: Start with a bachelor's degree in construction management, civil engineering, or a related field.
-This education provides the foundational knowledge needed for the role.
+- Obtain a Relevant Degree: Start with a degree in construction management or a related field.
+This provides essential knowledge about construction practices and project management.

 How long does it take to become a Construction Director?